leylabmpi/Struo/README.md

 For general instuctions on setting up and running the Ley Lab pipelines, see the [ll_pipeline_docs](https://gitlab.tuebingen.mpg.de/leylabmpi/pipelines/ll_pipeline_docs)

+**Full description**

+Snakemake allows for easy re-running of the pipeline on just genomes that have not yet been processed.
+You can just add more genomes to the input table and re-run the pipeline (test first with `--dryrun`).
+Snakemake should just process the new genomes and then re-create the combined dataset files (this must be done each time).
+Make sure to not mess with the files in the `nuc_filtered` and `prot_filtered` directories; otherwise, snakemake may try to run all genomes again through the computationally expensive gene annotation process.

+## Using the resulting databases

+* Set the paths to the new, custom databases in the `config_custom-db.yaml` file in the `LLMGP` pipeline.

 ### Adding more samples to an existing custom DB

 **tl;dr**